talyguryn/konta/README.md

 So I built Konta — a tiny, single binary tool that watches a Git repository and automatically deploys Docker Compose stacks on your server.
 It handles atomic updates, orphan cleanup, and hooks for pre/post deploy scripts.
 It's perfect for anyone who wants GitOps for their single-node Docker infrastructure without the complexity of Kubernetes.

+Kónta is short for container, stylized with K letter.

 ## What is Konta?

 Konta is a simple tool that: